-5 https://vds-ev.de/gegenwartsdeutsch/gendersprache/gendersprache-unterschriften/schluss-mit-dem-gender-unfug/ with honorific systems produced a lot of categories for such purposes.
-In Austria, titles7 serve as honorific terms when addressing people.
+$^{^{5}\} https://vds-ev.de/gegenwartsdeutsch/gendersprache/gendersprache-unterschriften/schluss-mit-dem-gender-unfug/$ dress codes - the relationship status (e.g. unmarried, married, widowed, contractually incapable).
+Languages with honorific systems hold a lot of categories in readiness for such purposes.
+In Austria, titles7 serve as much-liked honorific terms when addressing people.
 This produces another gendering dilemma because of tautologies (5a,b) or contradictions (5c):8

 6 "Sichtbar oder gleichwertig?
-Beim Gendern werden grammatisches und biologisches Geschlecht naiver Weise gleichgesetzt".
+Beim Gendern werden grammatisches und biologisches Geschlecht in naiver Weise gleichgesetzt".
 (Visible or equivalent.
 Gendering naively equivocates grammatical and biological gender).
 Frankfurter Allgemeine Zeitung (Sept.
 2nd 2021, p.
 6).

-- (5) a.
-Frau Professorin Ursula M. Staudinger9 Mrs. professor{female} U.M.S. - b.
-Sehr geehrte Frau Landeshauptfrau!10 Very honored lady Province-governor-lady - c.
-Frau Landeshauptmännin11 Mrs. Province-governor-man-female
+- a.
+Frau Professorin Ursula M. Staudinger9

+Mrs. professor{female} U.M.S.

+- b.
+Sehr geehrte Frau Landeshauptfrau!10

+Very honored lady Province-governor-lady

+c.
+Frau Landeshauptmännin11

+Mrs. Province-governor-man-female

-Note that - as Heide Wegener emphasizes -nobody ever cares about signifying the biological gender of Geisel (hostage; fem.), Genie (genius; neuter), Koryphäe (luminary; fem.), Star (star; masc.) and numerous other nouns in German speaking countries.
+Note that - as Heide Wegener emphasizes - nobody has ever bothered to signify the biological gender of Geisel (hostage; fem.), Genie (genius; neuter), Koryphäe (luminary; fem.), Star (star; masc.) and numerous other nouns in German speaking countries.

-From my personal experience as professor at a University, I learnt that there is a strong and significant correlation between the strength of the insistence on gendering and the modest length of the personal research bibliography of the respective proponents as well as their bibliometric index.
-No matter how successful or ephemeral the advancement to the category of German phonemes will be for the glottal stop, it will contribute to the amusement of the impartial observers.
+From my personal experience as university professor, I have learnt that there is a strong and significant correlation between the strength of the insistence on gendering and the modest length of the personal research bibliography of the respective proponents as well as an indirectly proportional relation with the respective score in bibliometric indices.
+However, no matter how successful or ephemeral the advancement to the category of German phonemes will be for the glottal stop, it will contribute to the amusement of the impartial observers.